-ADS created a Vulnerable Adult Program in 2011 to improve reporting of vulnerable adults by the Seattle Fire Department (SFD) and improve communication between departments that enforce laws and partners that provide senior services.
-The program partnership consists of SFD, Seattle Human Services/ADS, Seattle Police Department, Adult Protective Services, and community organizations.
+ADS created the Vulnerable Adult Program in 2011 to improve reporting of vulnerable adults by the SFD and improve communication between departments that enforce laws and partners that provide senior services, including Seattle Police Department and Adult Protective Services.
 With this coordinated system, when a first responder observes evidence of abuse or neglect, they can report it online.
 A notification of that report is then sent to Adult Protective Services, Seattle Police Department, and ADS.
 When SPD receives the information, a dedicated elder abuse unit begins to investigate the report.
-Concurrent to SPD investigation, ADS can provide case management to survivors of the abuse or financial exploitation.
+Concurrent to SPD investigation, ADS can provide case management to survivors of the abuse or financial exploitation (see also Elder Abuse Prevention, above).